Reasons that elderly depression is so often overlooked:

 If you suspect your parent is lonely, there are several steps you can take to help them.

-Share.
-Encourage your parent to open up to you.
+Share Encourage your parent to open up to you.
 Get them to share their passions and their life experiences.
 Letting them share their life story will be therapeutic for your parent and will enrich your bond and understanding of one another.
 Many children of aging parents say these elder years are when they learn the most valuable information about family history and stories that they treasure forever and now are able to pass on to their children as well.

 Help them stay active.
 For seniors who are still able to live active lives, helping them get involved again will help remove the isolation that causes loneliness.

-- Join an interest group or take a class
+- Join an interest group or take a class.

-- Find a roommate or move to a senior living complex with people their own age
+- Find a roommate or move to a senior living complex with people their own age.

-- Get into social media so they can communicate with friends and grandchildren
+- Get into social media so they can communicate with friends and grandchildren.

-- Learn the local transit system if they can no longer drive themselves
+- Learn the local transit system if they can no longer drive themselves.

-Get help.
-Unfortunately, many elderly parents are no longer able to get out and do things on their own.
+Get help Unfortunately, many elderly parents are no longer able to get out and do things on their own.
 If their mobility is limited due to physical frailty, memory loss or other issues, isolation adds to loneliness and may lead to depression and health decline.
 Many grown children are working adults, often with young children at home.
 They are unable to spend enough time with their parent to really make a difference.
 For these situations, supplementing family care with affordable elderly home care services can fill the gap and provide both care and companionship.

 Seek Affordable Companion and Elder Care Services